MrPoppa/simple/README.txt

 git merge origin/master
 And creates a commit!
 After that we must make a push to make sure the repo online and our local git is the same.

+git remote show origin -- will show us all the branches, tracked, remote and local